aws-samples/serverless-patterns/cloudwatch-log-alarm-lambda-remediation-cdk/README.md

 # Amazon CloudWatch Log Alarm with AWS Lambda Auto-Remediation

-This pattern deploys a self-healing architecture using the new Amazon CloudWatch Log Alarm resource (`AWS::CloudWatch::LogAlarm`) to monitor application logs with CloudWatch Logs Insights queries and automatically trigger remediation through AWS Lambda and AWS Systems Manager when error thresholds are breached.
+This pattern deploys a self-healing architecture using the Amazon CloudWatch Log Alarm resource (`AWS::CloudWatch::LogAlarm`) to monitor application logs with CloudWatch Logs Insights queries and automatically trigger remediation through AWS Lambda and AWS Systems Manager when error thresholds are breached.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/cloudwatch-log-alarm-lambda-remediation-cdk